About

 Creative Arts and Design

-Creative Arts and Design is a broad field that includes such areas as broadcasting, fashion design, filmmaking, photography, interior design, as well as many culinary arts, fine arts and commercial graphic art programs.
+Creative arts and design is a broad field that includes such areas as broadcasting, fashion design, filmmaking, photography, interior design, as well as culinary arts, fine arts and commercial graphic arts.

 Health Sciences